 When a person clicks on Lead Boxes link or button, a box appears asking your readers for their email address.

-Signals: A free tool by the folks over at Hubspot that enables you to see who has opened your emails.
-This is especially useful if you want to see who has opened your proposals or invoices.
+HubSpot Sales : A free tool by the folks over at Hubspot that enables you to see who has opened your emails, track every interaction automatically and organize all your activities in one place This is especially useful if you want to see who has opened your proposals or invoices.

 From their website: “LikeAlyzer helps you to measure and analyze the potential and effectiveness of your Facebook Pages.
 It allows you to monitor, compare and explore all the possibilities of your Facebook Page by evaluating your activity to ensure your success on the most popular social network in the world – Facebook.”

 Sleeknote : Set up lead capture forms on your website in minutes.
 No coding required.
 Sync your new email leads with your favorite email service provider.